advancedresearch/the_century_of_satire/why-people-are-often-surprised-by-history.md

 This explanation is much simpler than Justin Martyr presenting something new and extra-ordinary with help from super-natural events.

-### 3. Galen's public experiments to demonstrate localizing of Plato's tripartite soul
+### 3. Galen's public experiments to demonstrate localization of Plato's tripartite soul

 When people today think about about the 2nd century and read Early Christian texts, it might seem as if those people writing these texts are just debating about theological points,